Open-Cann/cannstagram/README.md

 #### **Known Issues**
 1. Can't apply custom Masks.
 Encountering problems with handling "node:" URIs, specifically for core Node.js modules like "buffer," "fs," "https," "http," and "net.".
 2. Mask composites don't save to capture.
 Composite is not created correctly.
+3. Multiple issues began when transitioning from a local proxy server to serverless routing using Webpack & Vercel.

 ## How To Contribute